astiob/digimon-survive-gamepad-support/README.txt

     the right trackpad show "R" instead of "RS".

   * Controllers are prioritized by type:
+     1. MFi/Android physical controllers via Steam Link;
-     1. mobile Steam Link (to override any controller attached to the computer);
+     2. mobile Steam Link on-screen touch controls
+        (to override any controller attached to the computer);
-     2. explicitly supported controllers: Xbox, PlayStation, Steam Controller, Switch Pro Controller, paired Joy-Con;
+     3. explicitly supported controllers: Xbox, PlayStation, Steam Controller, Switch Pro Controller, paired Joy-Con;
-     3. generic/unrecognized controllers;
+     4. generic/unrecognized controllers;
-     4. Steam Deck (so that if a Deck has any external controller attached, it takes over);
+     5. Steam Deck (so that if a Deck has any external controller attached, it takes over);
-     5. single Joy-Con (because it has too few controls).
+     6. single Joy-Con (because it has too few controls).

 Joy-Con support requires Steam client's 19 Aug 2022 update.